Links Enrichment, Academics and Recreation to the Needs of Students.

 4. Community Building

-Berkeley LEARNS Programs instill a sense of community among the students that fosters pride in their program, school, and community.
-Some of the related activities include: community circles, leadership programs, TRIBES, community service projects, and conflict resolution programs.
+Berkeley LEARNS programs instill a sense of community among the students that foster pride in their program, school, and community.
+Building intentional communities, with a focus on serving the social-emotional needs of our students.
+Some of the related activities include community circles, leadership programs, Be The Change team and community building activities, community service projects, and restorative justice models.
 In addition, the programs serve as a resource to families and the community.
-The programs encourage and value all forms of parent/guardian involvement and offer multiple opportunities for parents/guardians to be involved in their children’s education.
+The programs encourage and value all forms of parent/guardian involvement and offer multiple opportunities for parents/guardians to engage in their children’s education.